glassroom/heinsen_attention/README.md

 log_Y = log_attn(Q, K, log_V)  # in practice, we can use log_Y
 ```

-For a concrete example, see the generative language model we use in our experiments, defined in the file `generative_language_model.py`.
+For a concrete example of how we do this, see the residual layer of the generative language model we use in our experiments, defined in the file `generative_language_model.py`.

 If for some reason you need attention in the same space as `V`, exponentiate `log_Y`.